 We selected combinations, which verify the above conditions, but indeed we faced the difficulty of linking the GUT scale parameters with the physical mass eingenstates at low energy.
 Among all, we realized that the combinations selected above are not fitting the current measurement of a Higgs mass of ~125 GeV.

-In order to bypass such a difficulty, w explored the bottom-bottom approach.
+In order to bypass such a difficulty, we explored the bottom-bottom approach.
 This consists in choosing low energy SUSY scale parameters as an input in SPheno: the Bino, Wino and gluino masses (M1, M2, M3), the mass of the pseudo scalar Higgs (mA), the ratio of the vev of the two Higgs doublet (tanb), the Higgs mass term (mu) and the soft masses coupling terms.

 The advantage of using this approach is that it is possible to recover the supersymmetric Lagrangian parameters as direct expressions of appropriate physical masses.
 This can be realized by inverting the correspondent matrices, which link the low mass SUSY, parameters listed above with the physical mass eigenstates [31].
 We developed a Mathematica code to invert such matrices and to retrieve the parameters to be put as an input in SPheno.